-A plug-in calculator for evaluating the part mutual information probs the joint probability distribution table of three random variables. unit the base of the logarithm.
-The default is natural logarithm, which is "log".
-For evaluating entropy in bits, it is suggested to set the unit to "log2".
+A plug-in calculator for evaluating the part mutual information probs the joint probability distribution table of three random variables.

 PMI.plug measures the non-linearly direct dependencies between two variables conditioned on the third one form the joint probability distribution table.